jeertmans/languagetool-rust/README.md

 #### Default Features

 - **cli**: Adds command-line related methods for multiple structures.
-This is feature is required to install the LTRS CLI.
+This feature is required to install the LTRS CLI.

 #### Optional Features